Skip to main content

 Submitting evidence and specialist legal arguments

 Requesting a review of a negative homelessness decision can be complicated.
-The Housing Executive rarely changes its decision without more information about the case and new evidence.
+The Housing Executive rarely changes decisions without more information about the case and new evidence.

 • case law precedent and